Poster Session Ageing, Health and Mortality

 8. Assessing the Performance of Machine Learning Models to Predict Neonatal Mortality Risk in Brazil, 2000-2016Luciana C. Alves , University of Campinas (UNICAMP); Carlos Eduardo Beluzo, Federal Institute of São Paulo; Natália M. Arruda, Federal Institute of São Paulo; Rodrigo Campos Bresan, Federal Institute of São Paulo; Tiago Carvalho, Federal Institute of São Paulo.

-10. The Relationship between the Accessibility to Food Infrastructure and Obesity among Adults in the Netherlands: A Spatial AnalysisBenjamin Aretz , University of Rostock, University of Groningen; Gabriele Doblhammer, University of Rostock; Fanny Janssen, Netherlands Interdisciplinary Demographic Institute (NIDI) and University of Groningen.
+10. The Relationship between the Accessibility to Food Infrastructure and Obesity among Adults in the Netherlands: A Spatial AnalysisBenjamin Aretz , University of Rostock, University of Groningen; Gabriele Doblhammer, University of Rostock Institute for Sociology and demography; Fanny Janssen, Netherlands Interdisciplinary Demographic Institute (NIDI) and University of Groningen.

 11. Who Has Access to Public Health Services?
-Understanding Spatial and Non-Spatial Variations in the Utilization of Primary and Secondary Public Health Care Services in GuatemalaAstrid Maria Arriaza Solares , Ministry of Public Health; Andrew "Amos" R. Channon, University of Southampton.
+Understanding Spatial and Non-Spatial Variations in the Utilization of Primary and Secondary Public Health Care Services in GuatemalaAstrid Maria Arriaza Solares , University of Southampton; Andrew "Amos" R. Channon, University of Southampton.

 12. Determinantes of Adult Mortality in Brazilian Small Areas in 2010: an Analysis Based on Machine Learning ModelsNatália M. Arruda , Federal Institute of São Paulo; Tiago Carvalho, Federal Institute of São Paulo; Luciana C. Alves, University of Campinas (UNICAMP).